This article is also available in: Italiano

-It is one of the most admirable, perfect and extraordinary buildings, boasts all sorts of attractions and has an infinite number of wonders.
+It is one of the most admirable, perfect and extraordinary buildings, boasts all sorts of attractions and possesses an infinity of wonders.
 Located on a hill in the center of the Sanctuary, it is accessed by a marble staircase and has 4 doors.
-The floor around it, as well as the one below the dome, is covered with perfectly worked marbles and both inside and outside the decorations are so enchanting that it cannot be said: mostly they are covered with gold, so that the dome shines with light and shines like the lightning flash.
+The floor around it, as well as the one below the dome, is covered with perfectly worked marble and both inside and outside the decorations are so enchanting that it cannot be said: they are mostly covered with gold, so that the dome shines with light and shines like the brightness of lightning.

 The gaze, when contemplating it, is dazzled by its beauties, and the language of the observer is unable to describe it.
 At the center of the dome stands the noble rock mentioned in the hadiths, from which the Prophet ascended into heaven: it is very compact and almost as tall as a man.“The travels” of Ibn Battuta

 Jerusalem, the city of peace

 According to the Bible, the city was founded by the Canaanites, a community that first occupied the area around Jerusalem, in which remains dating back to 3000 BC were found. it will be only with David that the Jews will conquer it, immediately transforming it into the capital of the Kingdom of Judah.
 The second Jewish king will be Solomon, who erected his famous temple there, which, once destroyed, would condemn the Jews to Babylonian Captivity.
 Once freed from Cyrus the great, the Jewish people rebuilt it, but, from that moment on, the fate of the city will mostly be linked to foreign powers.
 After the Persians, in fact, the city was dominated by Alexander the Great and the kingdoms he generated, passing only briefly under the Jewish kingdom of the Hasmoneans and finally under the Roman Empire.